vessul/vessul-dev-test/README.md

 Instructions:
 - Clone this repo and rename it "vessul-dev-test-[your-name]"
+- Add the fonts required for this project (available free online, one is already there)
 - Add each component as a new commit
 - Page with new components called "components"
 - Run "Make export" to save your databse changes as a new backup